Kolomoki Mounds

 The Kolomoki Mounds is one of the largest and earliest Woodland period earthwork mound complexes in the Southeastern United States and is the largest in Georgia.
-Constructed from 350 to 600, the mound complex is located in southwest Georgia, in present-day Early County near the Chattahoochee River.
+Constructed from 350 to 600 CE, the mound complex is located in southwest Georgia, in present-day Early County near the Chattahoochee River.

 The mounds were designated as a National Historic Landmark in 1964.
 Seven of the eight mounds are protected as part of Kolomoki Mounds State Historic Park.

 Site characteristics

 Kolomoki Mounds State Park is an important archaeological site as well as a scenic recreational area.
-Kolomoki, covering some three hundred acres, is one of the larger preserved mound sites in the USA.
+Kolomoki, covering approximately three hundred acres, is one of the larger preserved mound sites in the USA.

-In the early millennium of the Common Era, Kolomoki, with its surrounding villages, Native American burial mounds, and ceremonial plaza, was a center of population and activity in North America.
-The eight visible mounds of earth in the park were built between 250-950 CE by peoples of the Swift Creek and Weeden Island cultures.
+In the first millennium CE, Kolomoki, with its surrounding villages, Native American burial mounds, and ceremonial plaza, was a center of population and activity in North America.
+The eight visible mounds of earth in the park were built between 350 and 950 CE by peoples of the Swift Creek and Weeden Island cultures.
 These mounds include Georgia's oldest great temple mound, built on a flat platform top; two burial mounds, and four smaller ceremonial mounds.

-As with other mound complexes, the people sited and built the earthworks according to a complex cosmology.
+As with many other mound complexes, the people sited and built the earthworks according to a complex cosmology.
 Researchers have noted that several mounds are aligned according to astronomical events.
 For example, mounds A, D, and E, which form the central axis of the site, align with the sun at the spring equinox.
 Mounds F and D form an alignment with the sun at the summer solstice.

-Soils at the Park are mostly dark red sandy loams or loamy sands of the Americus, Greenville, and Red Bay series.
+Soils at the park are mostly dark red sandy loams or loamy sands of the Americus, Greenville, and Red Bay series.
 Some pale brown sands of the Troup series occur on the western shores of Kolomoki Lake, and at the northern end of the lake is brown or dark gray alluvial loam of the Herod-Muckalee soil association.